worldbank/alternative-data-for-crisis/notebooks/final-project/final-project.md

 # Final Project
-To wrap up the course, you will be presented with four recent crisis events from around the world.
-You will need to create an analysis of immediate impact based on what you have learned during the course for **two** crisis events of your choice.
+To wrap up the course, you will be presented with two recent crisis events from around the world.
+You will need to create an analysis of immediate impact based on what you have learned during the course.

 ```{note}
 If you are interested in working on a different crisis event not listed here, discuss it with the instructor